Salem Evangelical Reformed Church was a church in the Broadway-Fillmore neighborhood of Buffalo, New York.

 The Sunrise Congregation later used the church until the group could no longer afford to heat the building.
 2 Services were then held in the adjoining minister’s residence until 2009.

 The derelict building was purchased in 2011 for $1,000 by a New York City-based investor Kabir Mohammad.
-3 Mohammad had planned to convert the building into a community centre.
-No work towards that endeavour was completed.
+3 Mohammad had planned to convert the building into a community center.
+No work towards that endeavor was completed.
 In 2017, after the interior collapsed, the former Zion Reformed Church was demolished.

 - Napora, James.
 “Houses of Worship: A Guide to the Religious Architecture of Buffalo, New York.”
 Buffalo as an Architectural Museum, 1995, article.